-The site-specific exploration for this study was conducted on September 27 and October 7, 2021 and consisted of six hand auger borings (designated HA-1 through HA-6) at the approximate locations shown on the attached Site Plan, Figure 2.
-These borings were performed using a manually-operated hand auger.
+The site-specific exploration for this study was conducted on July 16, 2018 and consisted of six hand auger borings (designated HA-1 through HA-6) excavated to maximum depths of approximately 8 feet below ground surface (bgs) at the approximate locations shown on Figure 2.
+It should be noted that exploration locations were determined in the field by pacing or taping distances from apparent property corners and other site features shown on the plans provided.
+As such, the locations of the explorations should be considered approximate.